emacsnyc/emacsnyc.github.io/index.md

 ### We're the Emacs meetup in NYC!

 We get together the first Monday of every month.
-We have some pizza and drinks and listen to an Emacs-related talk or two.
+We have some food, drinks, and Emacs related activities.
 Fun times are had by all. =)

-Talks are recorded.
+Longer talks are recorded with the consent of the speaker.
 We post the videos on YouTube for streaming.
 We also release the [videos for download] in a free format.

 Announcements of new meetings and talk descriptions are posted on our [meetup.com group].
 We also cross-post them here on our blog, if you prefer RSS and/or don't want to get a meetup.com account.

-The group is sponsored by [thoughtbot], which provides the pizza, beer, and space.
+The group is sponsored by [thoughtbot], which provides the food, beer, and space.

 ### Who's doing this?